Posted August 1, 2016 by Heather S. Haseley

 Learning Communities at Northwestern

-Northwestern Information Technology’s Faculty Support Services supports creativity and innovation in teaching and learning through the incorporation of Canvas and other educational technologies as an integral part of the educational experience at Northwestern University.
+Northwestern IT Services and Support's Teaching and Learning Technologies team supports creativity and innovation in teaching and learning through the incorporation of Canvas and other educational technologies as an integral part of the educational experience at Northwestern University.

 To this end, we are currently looking for instructors to join our learning innovations communities for the upcoming academic year.
 Learn more about these exciting programs below or at our website.